 Linguistics & Language acquisition

 English Language and Literature (Translation and Interpreting)

-I write some blog posts on various topics.
+I write blog posts on various topics.
 Here’s a list of recent ones:

 For a very long time, I did not understand what the word ‘model’ or ‘modelling’ mean exactly in the field of linguistics.
 It is not because I knew little about it; quite the opposite, I probably knew too much about it, but in an unorganised way.
 The word ‘model’ can refer to so many different…